DreamedWave/Thursday-Morning-Graduatin/README.md

 ![Kade Engine logo](assets/preload/images/KadeEngineLogo.png)

 # Thursday Morning Graduatin'
 **Thursday Morning Graduatin'** is a mod for Friday Night Funkin' that was created by [DreamedWave](https://github.com/DreamedWave) initially as a joke making fun of her scuffed graduation, but eventually evolved into a bigger project featuring many original tracks, new mechanics, a mostly new cast of characters, and a fully realised original story *(that is very much **NOT** connected to the story of Friday Night Funkin')*.
-It is built from the 1.6 version of Kade Engine, which was *HEAVILY* modified to add some improvements and remove bloat..
+It is built from the 1.6 version of Kade Engine, which was *HEAVILY* modified to add some improvements and remove bloat.

 **REMEMBER**: This is a **mod** and is not associated with KadeDev or The Funkin' Crew.
-This was just created *PURELY* for fun by someone who was willing to dedicate 3 years of her life to a shitpost!!
+This was just created *PURELY* for fun by someone who was willing to dedicate 3 years of her life to a shitpost!
+Also, like, I'm NOT a coder, so I'm warning you in advance, some of the shit in the source code may make any professional coders reading it scream and cry-

 	# Previews ([skip](#features))
 	![Title Screen](art/readme/KadeEngineTitleScreen.png)